FinchSec logo

 How can I become more familiar with Linux and the command line?

-The debian documentation is a great resource to become familiar with the command line, and more specifically, the Console basics and Unix-like filesystem sections.
+Linux Journey has great tutorials to learn Linux.
+The recommended sections are Command line, Permissions, and Network basics.
+The debian documentation is also a great resource to become familiar with the command line, and more specifically, the Console basics and Unix-like filesystem sections.

-While you can learn these fundamentals on any Linux distribution, if you don't have any particular Linux distribution of choice, we recommend trying it on Kali, which we will be using during the training course.
+While you can learn these fundamentals on any Linux distribution, if you don't have any particular Linux distribution of choice, we recommend trying it on Kali Linux, which we will be using during the training course.

 What is your refund policy?